In order to prevent infection and to maintain the health of our students and team you are kindly asked to follow the next guidelines:

 Please book the class online and provide your most used email address for further contact.
 You can use credit card, direct debit or PayPal.
 Joining studio classes DOES NOT require any covid documents.
 Please only arrive when feeling good and without any covid related symptoms.

-Last minute cancellation / no show – the booking is still taken in account as a used credit (under any conditions, including sickness).
+Last minute cancellation (less then 24 hours done online) / no show – the booking is still taken in account as a used credit (under any conditions, including sickness).
+For more information regarding cancellation policy please read our T&C.

 What to bring to class?